macocu/LanguageModels/README.md

 ```

 The conf.sh also specified where everything was saved (exp/ in this case).
 There we find the trained models we can send to the bucket and download to our local CPU.

+**Note**: this script does whole-word masking, which is (for now) only implemented for BERT and RoBERTa.

 ### Cleaning up